 Antidiuretic hormone (ADH), also known as vasopressin, is a small peptide hormone which regulates the body’s retention of water.
-It is one of only two hormones secreted by the posterior pituitary gland in the brain.
-In this article, we will discuss the synthesis, release and action of ADH, and consider its clinical relevance.
+It is one of only two hormones secreted by the posterior pituitary gland.
+In this article, we will discuss the synthesis, storage, release and action of ADH, and consider its clinical relevance.

 Synthesis and Storage